Nonprofit-Open-Data-Collective/machine_learning_mission_codes/docs/index.md

 * Develop function that will return set of mission statements that contain specific stems.
 * Identify word pairs that are unique (distinctive) to each NTEE code.
 * Select a specific nonprofit then find similar nonprofits based upon mission.

+## Accuracy

+We have achieved the follosing success...

 ## Limitations